MiaoQiaowei/Awesome-4D/README.md

 ------

-This repository  is a collection of awosome things about papers, codes, datasets, etc.
+This repository  is a collection of awesome things about papers, codes, datasets, etc.

 If you would like to contribute to our repository or have any questions/advice.